Type: Trad, 700 ft (212 m), 6 pitches, Grade II

 Pitch 4: After an exposed move right, jam a steep crack for 20 feet.
 About thirty feet of exposed, varnished face lead right and up to the base of a prominent, black, left-facing corner, where a hanging belay is established.
 (5.9, 70’)

-Pitch 6: 200 feet of class 4 lead to the unroping spot.
+Pitch 6: 200 feet of easy 5th class to an unroping spot, then some 3rd class scrambling unroped.

 Descent: Go west towards the Brownstone Wall, staying low across the slabs, then descend Juniper Canyon.